antarctica/ansible-php5/README.md

 * Additionally, if an extension would not normally be enabled, is enabled in this role, applied, then disabled and applied, it will remain enabled

-This is considered acceptable a machines are assumed to be easily replaceable, and so in situations where a previously enabled extension should now be disabled, it is assumed it is acceptable to rebuilt the relevant machines where the extension will start disabled.
+This is considered acceptable a machines are assumed to be easily replaceable, and so in situations where a previously enabled extension should now be disabled, it is assumed it is acceptable to rebuild the relevant machines where the extension will then start disabled.

 It is recognised some extensions are initially enabled (by the relevant PHP package, not this role) and that these extensions cannot therefore be disabled.
 However disabling these extensions is by definition not typical and therefore